in the Pines - May 15 - 16, 2007

 reports on Mirage.

-to thank me for my makeshift Blog.
-I'm glad I can be of help
+for my makeshift Blog.
+I'm glad I can be of help to those

-to those of you who aren't getting many details.
-I'll keep
+of you who aren't getting many details.
+I'll keep it going

-- It's ironic.
-We're supposed to evacuate, but West Bay Ave.
+- We're supposed to evacuate, but West Bay Ave. is gridlocked

-is gridlocked in both directions.
-Right now, the sky is getting
+in both directions.
+Right now, the sky is getting black; I

-black; I hope it's the storm approaching and not a smoke cloud.
+hope it's the storm approaching and not a smoke cloud.
+The

-The Parkway is presently open, but may close from Toms River
+Parkway is presently open, but may close from Toms River to

 - IT'S RAINING!!!